mariazevedo88/travels-java-api/README.md

 ## About the API

-A financial API for managing transactions.
+An API for travel management.
+It is built with Java, Spring Boot, and Spring Framework.
+A toy-project to serve as a theoretical basis for the Medium series of articles I wrote about Java+Spring.
 The API main URL `/api-travels/v1`.

 ## Features